The next named storm could become a monster hurricane in the Gulf of Mexico - KTVZ

 Hurricane Fiona is the strongest hurricane of the Atlantic season, and now forecast models show a developing storm system could become a monstrous threat to the US Gulf Coast by next week.

-An area of disorganized activity a couple hundred miles east of the eastern reaches of the Caribbean Sea will likely become the next tropical storm — named Hermine — in the next few days, maybe even the next few hours, according to the National Hurricane Center.
+An area of disorganized activity over the southeastern Caribbean Sea will likely become the next tropical storm — named Hermine — in the next few days, according to the National Hurricane Center.

 This small cluster of storms has meteorologists’ attention because both American and European forecasting models have consistently showed them developing into a tropical system and entering the Gulf of Mexico — though the models don’t have the best track record when forecasting that far out.